nedd-ludd/whanpia-alerts/README.md

 # Key Learnings

 Basic understanding of Cyber Secutiry.
-Hard to get approval for UK numbers - probably to do with amount of scam calls.

 Familiarity with AWS services, their functions and potential uses.

 Could of used GitHub to start with to ensure code was backed up other than local.